edmunoz/NiceApi_WholeCode/README.md

 Host all of it yourself or host the backend yourself and use the existing [https://niceapi.net](https://niceapi.net).
 We are available for support.
 We charge 25USD for a window of 15 minutes support.
 * Please make the [payment](https://PayPal.me/NiceAPI/25usd)
-* Send an email at support@niceapi.net with the PayPal transaction number in the subject and the question you have.
+* Send an email at support@niceapi.net with your question.
+Please put the PayPal transaction number in the subject.
 * We will answer your question or give you our WhatsApp contact inforamtion for further help

 What a great day!